rackerlabs/design-system/_component_design/date-picker.md

 ## Month picker specifications

-Use these specifications when you construct a month picker.
+Use the following specifications when you construct a month picker.

 {% endcolumn %}